A West Wing Special to Benefit When We All Vote: Act breaks

 Co-founder of When We All Vote Lin-Manuel Miranda, after a sketch with Janel Moloney contrasting The West Wing with Hamilton: An American Musical (which was written by Miranda), assured the audience that though the process of counting votes may take time due to the high number of absentee ballots in the election, the process was fair and open and that it did not mean electoral fraud was taking place.

 Former president Bill Clinton reminded the public of the steps taken by various administrations (including his) to protect voting rights in the United States, but argued that the Shelby County v.
-Holder decision that partially struck down the Voting Rights Act of 1965 let states and counties suppress voter turnout, particularly through mail-in ballots.
-He used this to encourage the public to vote regardless, reasoning that "if your vote really doesn't matter, why are people so very hard working so hard to make sure you don't cast it?
-Because it does matter– there's real power in your vote.
+Holder decision of 2013, which partially struck down the Voting Rights Act of 1965, let states and counties suppress voter turnout, particularly through mail-in ballots.
+He used this to encourage the public to vote regardless, reasoning: "If your vote really doesn't matter, why are people so very hard working so hard to make sure you don't cast it?
+Because it does matter – there's real power in your vote.
 The power to make our union more perfect."

-Dulé Hill and Sterling K. Brown, both African-American actors, argued that African-Americans in particular need to increase their voter turnout, musing that "even at the height of Black Lives Matter, too many young black men think elections don't matter."
+Dulé Hill and Sterling K. Brown, both African American actors, argued that African Americans in particular need to increase their voter turnout, musing that "even at the height of Black Lives Matter, too many young black men think elections don't matter."
 They said that even though there were numerous institutions acting to keep black people from voting, they told the viewers "Don't listen to those who are dying for you to sit on your hands."